-Also to be included within the courses selected is a minimum of ± 12 to a maximum of ± 18 at the senior level in approved interdisciplinary courses, cross-listed courses in History and/or Political Science.
-Of these, at least ± 6 must be at the 400-level.
+Also to be included within the courses selected is a minimum of \bigstar 12 to a maximum of \bigstar 18 at the senior level in approved interdisciplinary courses, cross-listed courses in History and/or Political Science.
+Of these, at least \bigstar 6 must be at the 400-level.

-The complete list of approved courses is available from the Department Office.
-Refer to §42.3(6) for regulations concerning cross-listed courses.
+Refer to §42.3(5) for regulations concerning cross-listed courses.